Metal Gear Solid 4: Guns of the Patriots

 Camouflage

-In Metal Gear Solid 4 Snake has the OctoCamo, but also has the option of equipping different disguises similar to the system that was in-place in Metal Gear Solid 3.
-These are unlocked through different means for each one.
+In Metal Gear Solid 4 Snake has OctoCamo, but also has the option of equipping different disguises similar to those in Metal Gear Solid 3.
+These are unlocked through a variety of means.

-Altaïr - Earn Altaïr's outfit by obtaining the Assassin emblem (Finish the game with 50 knife kills, 50 CQC holds, and 25 or less alerts.)
+Altaïr: Earn Altaïr's outfit by obtaining the Assassin emblem (Finish the game with 50 knife kills, 50 CQC holds, and 25 or fewer alerts.)

-Middle East Rebel Disguise - Explore the northeast section of the rebel's headquarters in Act One.
+Middle East Rebel Disguise: Explore the northeast section of the rebel's headquarters in Act One.
 There is a locker that contains this camouflage.
-Also this is the first thing you see Snake wearing in combat, as he has it equipped to blend in with the rebels at the start of the game.
+This is the costume Snake is first seen wearing during the beginning of the game.

 FaceCamo